With Cold War words, Trump launches into nuclear debate

 Trump began upping the nuclear rhetoric with a bombshell tweet Thursday calling for America to “greatly strengthen and expand its nuclear capability until such time as the world comes to its senses regarding nukes.”

-Anti-proliferation campaigners and lawmakers were aghast at the saber-rattling talk, though some observers wondered how much stock to put into Trump's words -- and even whether they may be part of a deliberate strategy to bring about a promised rapprochement with Russia.
+Anti-proliferation campaigners and lawmakers were aghast at the sabre-rattling talk, though some observers wondered how much stock to put into Trump’s words - and even whether they may be part of a deliberate strategy to bring about a promised rapprochement with Russia.

 Matters were not helped after his aides struggled to come up with a coherent take on what Trump meant, leaving Americans scrambling to make sense of the president-elect’s tweet which, as has often been the case since his election, landed without context or detail.